hirosystems/docs/docs/stacks.js/guides/how-to-integrate-stacking-delegation.md

 This method calls the [`revoke-delegate-stx`](https://docs.stacks.co/references/stacking-contract#revoke-delegate-stx) method of the Stacking contract.

 :::tip

-To avoid handling private keys, we recommend using [Leather](https://leather.io/install-extension) to sign the revoke transaction
+To avoid handling private keys, it is recommended to use the [Stacks Wallet](https://www.hiro.so/wallet) to sign the revoke transaction
 :::

 ## Step 3: Stack delegated STX tokens